MauricioFFJ/Duolingo-AutoPlay/README.md

 This project uses GitHub Actions scheduled workflow to keep your streak alive.
 The workflow can be viewed [here](.github/workflows/streak-keeper.yml).

-### 📚 Study
+### 📚 Study (Do a Duolingo lesson)

 This repository can also "study" lessons for you.
-This will give you XP so you won't get demoted never again!
+This will earn you XP manually!
 This workflow uses [workflow_dispatch](https://docs.github.com/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) to trigger the study session.
-You can choose the number of lessons to be done.
+You can choose the number of lessons to run.
+The workflow can be viewed [here](.github/workflows/study-manual.yml).

+### 🤖 Automatic Daily Study

+This repository works like an XP miner.
+It will study for you daily (without affecting your progression) and grant you random XP to prevent demotion.
 The workflow can be viewed [here](.github/workflows/study.yml).

 ## Caveats